Geerd Diercksen

 Geerd Heinrich Friedrich Diercksen (25 March 1936 in Hannover) is a German theoretical chemist and a pioneer in computational chemistry.
-In 1963 he was awarded his PhD, supervised by Heinz-Werner Preuß at the Johann Wolfgang Goethe-Universität in Frankfurt am Main, in 1973 he was awarded his habilitation in Chemistry by the Technische Universität München and in 1983 he was appointed professor (apl.
+In 1963, he was awarded his PhD, supervised by Heinz-Werner Preuß at the Johann Wolfgang Goethe-Universität in Frankfurt am Main, in 1973 he was awarded his habilitation in Chemistry by the Technical University of Munich and in 1983 he was appointed professor (apl.
 Professor).
 From 1965 to 2001 he worked as scientific staff at the Max-Planck-Institut für Astrophysik and since 2001 he works there as scientist emeritus.

 Education

 Geerd Diercksen graduated (Abitur) in spring 1956 at the Luther-Schule in Hannover.
 Directly afterwards he started to study chemistry, mathematics and physics at the Technische Hochschule Hannover (since 2006: Gottfried Wilhelm Leibniz Universität Hannover) and graduated in autumn 1961 in chemistry (Diplom Chemiker).
 His interest in Theoretical and Computational Chemistry was raised during a course held by Werner Fischer and firmly established by attending a Summer School organised by Per-Olov Löwdin in 1960 at Uppsala University.

 After graduation in Hannover he started his PhD studies supervised by Heinz-Werner Preuß at the Johann Wolfgang Goethe-Universität, Frankfurt am Main, and in autumn 1963 he was awarded his PhD (Dr. phil. nat).
 Directly afterwards he started post-doctoral work at Keele University supervised by Roy McWeeny.
 In spring 1965 he accepted an offer by Ludwig Biermann to join the Max-Planck-Institut für Physik und Astrophysik in Munich (since 1991: Max-Planck-Institut für Astrophysik in Garching) as Scientific Staff.
-In 1973 he was awarded Habilitation in Chemistry by the Technische Universität München and in 1983 he was appointed there Professor (apl.
+In 1973, he was awarded Habilitation in Chemistry by the Technical University of Munich and in 1983 he was appointed there Professor (apl.
 Professor).
 Since his retirement in 2001 he is working at the MPA as Scientist emeritus.